mjl-/vmgo/README.md

 ## todo

+	- make a clean branch "netstack" that uses buildtag "netstack" to build "net" with netstack instead of regular OS network support. linux first.
 	- change the go compiler to include files from a dir as fs tree to use for os.Open.
 	- remove process creation from the runtime for the openbsd arch. take a hint from wasm, which is single process.
 	- some way to pass & parse variables when there are no more regular env vars.